-When a Telnet or Secure Shell session is initiated, the contents of the Host terminal type field is passed to the host.
+When a network connection is initiated, the contents of the Host terminal type field is passed to the host.
 The host may use this information to set its TERM environment variable or setting.
 Generally, when you change the Terminal emulation setting, the Host terminal type is automatically updated.
 The two fields are similar, but normally are not identical.
 The Host type setting (Telnet or Secure Shell) may influence the Host terminal type setting.